How to Become a Natural Sciences Manager: Is it the Right Career for You?

 Team Management

 Supervising teams of scientists, technicians, and researchers is a central part of the role.
-Managers foster collaboration, resolve conflicts, and provide mentorship to support the professional growth of their team members.
+Managers foster collaboration, resolve conflicts, and provide mentorship to support their team members’ professional growth.

 Budget Oversight